rss logo

 root@host:~# systemctl daemon-reload && systemctl restart apt-daily-upgrade.timer && systemctl restart apt-daily.timer

-It can be useful to receive email reports to ensure that updates are correctly applied and to know when a server has been restarted to apply the latest updates.
-To achieve this, we must configure at least an SMTP client.
-In this article, I will show how to configure msmtp.
+It can be useful to receive email reports to ensure that updates are applied correctly and to know when a server has rebooted after installing the latest patches.
+To do this, we need to configure at least an SMTP client.
+In this article, I’ll show how to set up msmtp.

 root@host:~# apt update && apt install msmtp